renchester/design-blog/README.md

 1. **Integration with Backend/API**: The frontend seamlessly integrates with the backend of our full-stack blog app--enabling real-time updates, instant publishing of new articles, and efficient retrieval of content.
 This integration ensures that readers always have access to the most recent and relevant information.

-1. **Editor Suite**: The app features an [editor suite](https://reddit-apollo-clone.vercel.app/create), which allows users to edit and preview their blog posts in real-time.
-The editor to handle blog content uses [React Markdown](https://github.com/remarkjs/react-markdown) to instantly transform markdown into React elements. _Note: While everyone is allowed to use the editor suite, only verified authors can submit posts to the database._
+1. **Editor Suite**: The app features an [editor suite](https://dezien-blog.vercel.app/create), which allows users to edit and preview their blog posts in real-time.
+The editor to handle blog content uses [React Markdown](https://github.com/remarkjs/react-markdown) to instantly transform markdown into React elements. <sup><sub>_Note: While everyone is allowed to use the editor suite, only verified authors can submit posts to the database._</sub></sup>

 1. **Dynamic Blog Content**: With the editor suite, blog content can use code blocks, emphasized/bold characters, headings, images, and hyperlinks.
 This allows a richer experience instead of just having plain text for blog posts.